 Never Give Up

 Weight loss happens the moment you don’t give up.
-Many people don’t realize how close they were to achieving success.
+Many people don’t realize how close they are to achieving success.
 There comes a time when things just click, but that doesn’t happen until you’re ready to throw in the towel and call it quits.
-The longer you stick with it, the higher your odds of success.
-Keep moving forward, and don’t ever give up!

 I had a lot of fun writing this article.
 There were so many helpful weight loss tips sent in from first-hand experiences.
 The many personal weight loss journeys were inspirational to read.